 Visual artist Yubi Kirindongo (Curaçao, 1946) is internationally renowned for his artworks made of chrome car bumpers and other discarded materials like iron or rubber.
 His ingenuity, humor and craftsmanship are acclaimed and unsurpassed.
-Artworks made by Yubi are much in demand, both locally and abroad.
+Artworks created by Yubi are much in demand, both locally and abroad.

 2014 Yubi Kirindongo.
 Rebel in Art and Soul